 A few months ago, I wrote a post about 15 Fun Facts about Germany.
 I ended the post hoping to see the beer gardens that Munich offers.

-I decided to take the next step in my life, to turn to the next chapter of my book and to follow my dreams.
-This dream is taking me all the way to Munich in about 3 months and I couldn’t be anymore happy and terrified at the same time.
+I decided to take the next step in my life, to turn to the next chapter of my book, and to follow my dreams.
+This dream is taking me to Munich in about 3 months and I couldn’t be any more happy and terrified at the same time.
 I have never had the experience of living abroad by myself and the thought of it brings a sense of freedom, but also a sense of fear.
-Of course, like all changes in life that is absolutely normal and although I do not know what to expect, I am happy to experience this new adventure.
+Of course, like all life changes that is normal, and although I do not know what to expect, I am happy to experience this new adventure.

 Not only will I be able to visit the beer gardens in Munich, but I will also be learning German at one of the oldest universities in Munich.
 I’m grateful for the opportunity, but I am more thrilled about the beer gardens.
 Thus, I took it upon myself to do a bit more research on the beer gardens in Munich and this is what I found.